gememmi/gememmi/README.md

 Hi there!
 My name is Emily.
-I am a fullstack developer.
+I am a fullstack developer and STEAM educator.

-:sunflower: I am currently learning...data structures and algorithms!
-And Python!
-While also trying to create a portfolio for myself.
+:sunflower: I am currently learning...Python!
+And how to be a better Web Development teacher :) While also trying to create a portfolio for myself.

-:mushroom: I am most interested in frontend design and hope to be a React and React Native genius in the near future.
+:mushroom: I am most interested in frontend design, but I will not be limiting myself to that.
+I am also interested about learning more about computer science and programming logic.

 :mailbox_with_mail: Where to reach me...